 On earth there were are certain animal species before which are now extinct but on the other hand there are also existing new ones.
 (Every year there are discovered new ones).
 This has often to do with the natural capicity of the organism to adapt itself to the ever changing environment.
 We normally would call this "evolution", but this word is however nowadays understood like: "the grow to a higher grade of development", although it is actually about adaptation and not growth.

 In certain ancient texts there are described creatures which we don't know of today and because we can not find any physical evidence for these it is often thought that therefore they must be made up.
-While some creatures - including dragons and serpents - were sometimes used for merely symbollic reasons, this of course doesn't mean by default that they were merely originally made up as a symbol.
+While some creatures - including dragons and serpents - were sometimes used for merely symbollic reasons, they may once have existed for real.
 Besides the old mythologies from around the world we also find these kind of creatures in the old Jewish and Hebrew texts.
 It is possible that the Jewish legends are the oldest writings known so far about creatures which nowadays don't exist (anymore), like the phoenix; a bird which at the end of her life cycle lighted her own nest including herself into flames, from where a new baby bird came from the ashes where her soul could enter back in for another 500 years.

 It is little known that the wild horned version of the horse; the "unicorn", is also mentioned in several books of the Bible: See Job 39:9-10, Numbers 23:22 and 24:8, Deuteronomy 33:17, Psalm 22:21, 29:6, 92:10 and Isaiah 34:7.
 In fact, unicorns were still depicted on 15th and 16th century European tapestries and renaissance man Leonardo da Vinci wrote about the unicorn in one of his notebooks, making it plausible that this animal wasn't a fantasy animal but did probably exist in the past.
 (See Wikipedia for more information.)